 Maintaining a financial cushion is one of the best ways to practice effective cash flow management.
 It’s a good idea to have 3 to 6 months of savings readily available to cover business expenses.
 If you don’t have any reserves, start working toward building savings now.
 Including savings as a budget item is one way to start.

-Until your company has an appropriate reserve, you could utilize a business line of credit to manage cash flow in the event of an unexpected problem or challenge.
+Until your company has an appropriate reserve, you could utilize a business line of credit or business credit card to manage cash flow in the event of an unexpected problem or challenge.
 Don’t use loans or credit for regular operating costs such as payroll or rent.
 When applying for credit, make sure to pay attention to terms, conditions and APR.

 Growth costs cash, so plan accordingly